pypeit/PypeIt/doc/include/dev_suite_readme.rst

     'afterburn''.
 Use 'list' to view all supported setups.

     positional arguments:
     tests                 Which test types to run.
 Options are: pypeit_tests, unit, reduce, afterburn, ql, vet, or all.
 Use list to show all supported instruments and setups.

     optional arguments:
     -h, --help            show this help message and exit -o OUTPUTDIR, --outputdir OUTPUTDIR
                             Output folder. (default: REDUX_OUT)
     -i INSTRUMENTS [INSTRUMENTS ...], --instruments INSTRUMENTS [INSTRUMENTS ...]
                             One or more instruments to run tests for.
 Use "pypeit_test list" to see all supported instruments.
                             (default: None)
     -s SETUPS [SETUPS ...], --setups SETUPS [SETUPS ...]
                             One or more setups to run tests for.
 Use "pypeit_test list" to see all supported setups. (default: None) --debug               Debug using only blue setups (default: False) -p, --prep_only       Only prepare to execute run_pypeit, but do not actually run it. (default: False)
     -m, --do_not_reuse_masters
                             run pypeit without using any existing masters (default: False)
     -t THREADS, --threads THREADS
                             Run THREADS number of parallel tests. (default: 1) -q, --quiet           Supress all output to stdout.
 If -r is not a given, a report file will be written to
                             <outputdir>/pypeit_test_results.txt (default: False)
     -v, --verbose         Output additional detailed information while running the tests and output a detailed report at the end of testing.
 This has no effect if -q is given (default:
                             False)
     --coverage COVERAGE   Collect code coverage information. and write it to the given file. (default: None)
     -r REPORT, --report REPORT
                             Write a detailed test report to REPORT. (default:
                             None)
+    -c CSV, --csv CSV     Write performance numbers to a CSV file. (default:
+                            None)
     -w, --show_warnings   Show warnings when running unit tests and vet tests.
                             (default: False)